agrawalsmart7/otphacks/README.md

   `x:\> cd otp_demo_app`
   `x:\otp_demo_app\> php -S ip:port` You need to remain open until you are testing.

+ # Working Environment
+ `Python 2.7/Python 3X Can be Windows, Linux`.
+In linux I didn't try but I am sure it will run.

 # Thoughts

 If I got a good reaction on this application then I will work more on this to create more vulnerables stages for these kinds of vulnerabilities.